 The fifth and final leg of the ZooTV tour kicks off Down Under, and there are a few changes to the setlist.
 'Desire' has been dropped in favour of 'Daddy's Gonna Pay For Your Crashed Car' opening the encore, and the song starts whilst MacPhisto is still in his dressing room applying the final touches to his make-up.
 Cameras follow him as he sings to himself in the mirror, puts on his gold jacket and walks out onto the stage.

 "I know you like your pop stars to be exciting, so I bought these," MacPhisto tells the crowd, showing off his boots.
 "You need a good gimmick, don't you, these days... with all the competition.
 Michael Jackson and Madonna.
 I think she's gorgeous.
-Would you like to see me without my clothes on?" he adds, referring to her raunchy current world tour.
+Would you like to see me without my clothes on?" he adds, referring to her recent book and raunchy current world tour.
 The crowd scream excitedly at this suggestion.
 "Do you know that before I became a celebrity, nobody found me very attractive at all," the devil reveals.
 "Now everybody loves me!
 All the glitz and the glamour makes you very sexy."
 He observes that the Australians like celebrities, and asks: "What are you doing with poor old Derryn Hinch, then?"
 The controversial journalist, dubbed 'The Human Headline' and notorious for being kicked out of jobs, had just been sacked from his own current affairs show Hinch by Network Ten.
 "Shame, shame, shame!" cries MacPhisto, quoting Hinch's supposed catchphrase from a parody by Steve Vizard (much to the surprise and amusement of the crowd).
 He gives him a call; Derryn answers the phone, and guffaws knowingly when MacPhisto introduces himself.
 "I don't understand it, I hear you've lost your job, old chap," says MacPhisto, telling him they think he's terrific.
 Derryn says he's very kind, adding: "People have been mentioning your name in my office all week, or at least your group's name."
 MacPhisto is delighted to hear it; he likes getting "a bit of respect from the media".
 It's just an excuse for a bad pun, though - "My staffers come to me and they keep saying 'I've been sacked'.
 I'd say 'You too?'"
 The audience groan.
-MacPhisto explains that they have a television station on the road, and they'd love for Derryn to work for ZooTV if he's not doing anything else.
+MacPhisto explains that U2 have their own television station and they'd love for Derryn to work for ZooTV if he's not doing anything else.
 He laughs and says he'd appreciate the extra work, then asks how MacPhisto got his number.
 "I know many things," MacPhisto replies enigmatically.
 Derryn says they owe him a favour "for intruding on my Friday night at home", and asks if they'll dedicate Mysterious Ways to the Ten Network at tomorrow night's show.
 "I get the joke, ha ha," MacPhisto humours him.
 Derryn laughs as MacPhisto sings him 'I Just Called To Say I Love You', accompanied by the crowd.

 Following a brief preview in Naples, 'Lemon' has now made its way onto the setlist at the expense of 'Ultra Violet'.

 "That's what it's all about, you know - shoes and hats," says MacPhisto, raving about show business again.
 "I think the finest wearer of a hat must be the Queen Mum.
 What do you think happened on Channel Seven when they reported the old dear not with us any more?!"
 (The Australian media had mistakenly announced the Queen Mother's death after a mix-up involving a news rehearsal.)
 MacPhisto says she's a personal friend of his and he tries to keep in touch.
 When he phones and asks for the Queen Mother, a woman with a strangely familiar accent tells him: "I'm sorry, darling, you must have the wrong number!"
 The crowd laugh and cheer, immediately recognising her as the legendary Aussie entertainer Dame Edna Everage - at last someone who can rival MacPhisto in the glamour stakes.
 "Dame Edna!
 Oh, I've found Australian royalty!" exclaims MacPhisto.
 He introduces himself and says he was hoping for news on the Queen Mother's health, as he's "terribly worried about the old girl".
 "Are you the popular singer?" asks Dame Edna.
 "Yes..." he replies, as if that should be obvious.
-She laughs heartily: "I can't believe this, Mr MacPhisto... because in a spooky coincidence, I'm having 'lemon' meringue pie!"
+She laughs heartily: "I can't believe this, Mr MacPhisto, because it's a spooky coincidence - I'm having 'lemon' meringue pie!"
 Everyone cracks up, and MacPhisto admits to being taken aback.
 "It's lovely to hear you - I'm a big fan!"
 Dame Edna tells him.
 It's clearly mutual; MacPhisto wonders if she might be in line for promotion should anything happen to the Queen Mum.
 Dame Edna confirms that the Queen thinks of her as a second mother, and she'd be more than willing to step in - "The only trouble is, if you're too close to the Royal Family, you can get photographed from some very awkward angles!"
 She calls him a naughty boy for getting hold of her "secret number", but he butters her up by telling her he'd like to sing her a song.
 It's an impassioned rendition of 'God Save The Queen' with the alternative lyrics "God save our Dame!"
 As Lemon begins, Dame Edna quickly manages to plug her upcoming shows in town, promising she'll phone him from the stage too.
 MacPhisto replies: "I'll be waiting!"

 "That's what you young people call rock 'n' roll, eh?"
 MacPhisto asks the audience.
 It appears he's feeling a little insecure this evening: "D'you think I'm glamorous?
 You know, beneath all the powder and the lip gloss, I'm a tired old pop star.
 And I'm finding it very difficult at the moment to meet people... especially young ladies, they're all frightened of me."
 He smiles sadly, and the audience scream their support.
 "But is it me that you love, or is it my horns?"
-Luckily there's someone in town who might be able to offer him a few tips - Aussie Rules football coach Graham Cornes (who has since gone on to become a TV commentator).
+Luckily there's someone in town who might be able to offer him a few tips - Aussie Rules football coach Graham Cornes (who has since gone on to become a TV and radio personality).
 "Don't you think Graham Cornes is a sexy man?
 He's great with the young ladies, shall I give him a telephone call?" suggests MacPhisto.
 Graham had recently raised a few eyebrows by marrying a girl half his age and getting her pregnant.
 He answers the phone himself, and MacPhisto holds the receiver up towards the cheering crowd.
 Graham laughs nervously: "What is this...?"
 "Hello, my name is Mr MacPhisto," says the mischievous caller.
 "Mr MacPhisto," repeats Graham with a hint of recognition.
 "And what can I do for you?"
 MacPhisto explains that he's having difficulty finding a young woman suitable for him, and he's heard that Graham has been "terribly lucky in that department".
 Graham says it's true, he has a lovely wife.
 "Oh," replies MacPhisto with a smirk.
 "And I hear you've some news for us - your lovely wife is expecting a child, is she perhaps?"
 "Yes, she'll be having a little baby in June," says Graham, which gets a big "Ahhh!".
 MacPhisto goes on to say that he's heard Graham is a fan of Cliff Richard, which Graham strongly denies.
 "Oh, I think he's a very exciting pop star!" declares MacPhisto with a devilish leer.
-Graham interrupts to ask what they're doing to the football oval - MacPhisto replies that they're turning it into some mud! <g> He tells Graham that Adelaide FC are an exciting team and "they wouldn't be the same without you", then sings him a special version of Cliff Richard's Eurovision hit 'Congratulations': "We want the world to know how happy you can be!"
+Graham interrupts to ask what they're doing to the football oval - MacPhisto replies that they're turning it into some mud! :D He tells Graham that Adelaide FC are an exciting team and "they wouldn't be the same without you", then sings him a special version of Cliff Richard's Eurovision hit 'Congratulations': "We want the world to know how happy you can be!"
 Graham bashfully thanks him, saying he's very touched.
 "Au revoir!
 Love to your lovelies!" calls MacPhisto as Lemon starts up. :)

 It appears that no bootleg of this show exists, although I've heard the odd rumour of people who claim to own a copy.
 Please contact me if you've come across a clip anywhere!